-As stated in Note (5) and Note (25), the company's property, plant and equipment includes capital projects in progress balance of which amounted to SR. 42 million at the financial position date.
+- 1. As stated in Note (5) and Note (25), the company's property, plant and equipment includes capital projects in progress balance of which amounted to SR. 42 million at the financial position date.
 The balance represents the expenditure of the installation and operation of the Alpha and Beta Factory at the company's branch in Dammam, where the installation and operation works have not been completed yet.
-It also includes strategic spare parts amounted to SR.16.4 million for plant and equipment.
-Furthermore, it includes property, plant and equipment for the company's factories amounted to SR.64 million to produce gypsum walls, whereby net annual loss was incurred.
-The management carried out a study for the recoverable value of the projects in progress and the plant.
-However, it was not adequate to determine whether there were any necessary adjustments to be made on the book value of these projects and plant.
-The management is currently working on a new study that takes into account all the new developments in the market.
-Accordingly, we were unable to determine, whether there is a need to recognize any impairment of these assets in the accompanying financial statements.
+It also includes plant and equipment for the company's factories amounted to SR.67 million to produce gypsum walls, whereby net annual loss was incurred.
+The company's management has prepared a study of the recoverable value of projects in progress and plant related to the gypsum wall sector by a specialized local company, but it was not sufficient to determine whether there were any necessary adjustments to its book value.
+The management is currently negotiating with one of the specialized foreign companies in establishing and developing factories in order to develop machines related to the gypsum wall sector.
+Accordingly, we were unable to determine, whether there is a need to recognize any impairment of these assets in the accompanying financial statements. - Referring to Note No. (11), trade receivables as at December 31, 2022 amounted to SR. 37 million.
+A provision is made for expected credit losses amounted to SR. 1.7 million.
+We have not been provided with an expected credit losses study.
+Therefore, we were unable to determine whether there were any necessary adjustments to the trade receivable balance were required.

-We conducted our audit in accordance with International Standards on Auditing that are endorsed in the Kingdom of Saudi Arabia.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
-We are independent of the Company in accordance with the professional code of conducts and ethics that are endorsed in the Kingdom of Saudi Arabia that are relevant to our audit of the financial statements, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
-We believe that the audit evidences that we have obtained are sufficient and appropriate to provide a basis for our qualified opinion.
+We conducted our audit in accordance with International Standards on Auditing (ISAs) adopted in Saudi Arabia.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent of the Company in accordance with the International Code of Conduct and Ethics for Professional Accountants (including International Independence Standards), as endorsed in the Kingdom of Saudi Arabia, that are relevant to our audit of the financial statements, and we have also fulfilled our other ethical responsibilities in accordance with that Code.
+We believe that the audit evidences we have obtained are sufficient and appropriate to provide a basis for our qualified opinion.